Annual Withholding Information Due January 31

 Can I report and pay the tax due with my individual income tax return?

-No. You must make a separate filing on Form VA-6-H or online by Jan.
+No. You must make a separate filing on Form VA-6-H by Jan.
 31.

 I registered for a household employer withholding tax account, but I didn't have any employees this year.
 Do I still need to file a return?